IndrajaPunna/scatter-public/_posts/2016-05-23-the-jeff-bullas-interview-part1.md

 # The Jeff Bullas Interview - Part One

-*After we ran the Joe Pulizzi interview, we quickly wrote to Jeff and asked if we could pick his brains, first hand, on the digital and social marketing space.
+*After we ran the <a href='http://scatter.solutions/knowledge/power-talk-with-joe-pulizzi'>Joe Pulizzi interview</a>, we quickly wrote to Jeff and asked if we could pick his brains, first hand, on the digital and social marketing space.
 We wanted a "Power Talk" with Jeff Bullas!
 He was kind enough to offer us an entire hour on a Skype call.
 Jeff dwelt a lot on content marketing and offered a 360 degree view referencing individuals as well as organizations of various sizes at several times in the interview.
 This again is a really long interview and we thought it would make more sense to break this interview into 2 parts.
 While we will publish the 2nd part next week, here is the Part 1 and we hope you enjoy the read.*

 **Scatter: Hi Jeff!
 Thanks for your time.
 Our first question is: Is digital marketing different for companies and individuals?
 Or is the basic recipe the same?**